for-giobbe/PAINT/markdowns/part_1.md

 ---

-Let's start by renamink the RNA-seq libraries from how they where received from the sequencing facility to some more convenient names.
+Let's start by renaming the RNA-seq libraries from how they where received from the sequencing facility to some more convenient names.

 From the main folder, we can use the lines ```sh scripts/rename_vicia.sh reads/vicia_raw``` and ```sh scripts/rename_crema.sh reads/crema_raw``` respectively for the plant and the ant.